almartin82/almartin82/README.md

 ### 👋 Hi!
 I'm Andrew.

-I currently lead data, analytics and machine learning teams at [Renaissance Learning](https://www.renaissance.com/).
+I currently lead data, analytics, and machine learning teams at [Renaissance Learning](https://www.renaissance.com/).

 Throughout my career I've built tools to help teachers and school system leaders use data and information systems for improvement.
 I started as a public school teacher in [the Bronx](https://insideschools.org/school/09X028) through Teach for America, helped found a college prep [high school](https://kippnj.org/schools/kipp-nca/) in Newark, and led data, research and technology for the [Newark Public Schools](https://www.nps.k12.nj.us/).